DataforProgress/econ-projects/05_IRA_Climate/_IRA_Climate_Readme.md

 <!-- ABOUT -->
 ## About

-The files in this repository allow for replication of the figures in the January 2023 memo entitled ["Economic Impacts of the Inflation Reduction Act?s Climate and Energy Provisions."](https://www.filesforprogress.org/memos/IRA-Climate-Jobs-Memo.pdf)
+The files in this repository allow for replication of the figures in the January 2023 memo entitled ["Economic Impacts of the Inflation Reduction Act's Climate and Energy Provisions."](https://www.filesforprogress.org/memos/IRA-Climate-Jobs-Memo.pdf)

 In this memo, we employed the Data for Progress Jobs Model to project the output and employment effects of these provisions of the IRA, which was signed into law by President Biden on August 16, 2022.
-In addition to the many other significant changes it makes to federal tax policy, healthcare, and more, this landmark legislation constitutes the biggest climate investment in U.S. history.
-It aims to accelerate domestic clean energy production, catalyze technological innovation, and reduce greenhouse gas (GHG) emissions.
+In addition to the many other significant changes it makes to federal tax policy, healthcare, and more, this landmark legislation constitutes the biggest climate investment in U.S. history and aims to accelerate domestic clean energy production, catalyze technological innovation, and reduce greenhouse gas (GHG) emissions.

 Assuming that future Congresses appropriate funds at the levels authorized by the law, our analysis found that the spending contained in the climate and energy provisions of the IRA, together with the private investment that it would incentivize and support, would be responsible for an average of around 1 million jobs created or preserved from 2023 to 2032, and would contribute approximately $1.7 trillion to U.S. GDP over the same period.
 We further found that nearly 50 percent of these jobs would be concentrated in the construction and manufacturing sectors, with environmental remediation, agriculture and forestry, and scientific and technical services accounting for significant portions of the overall employment impacts as well.